rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - skipResolveSids - System.Boolean: Skip converting SIDs in response to friendly names
     - filters - SddlRequestFiltersInput: Filter for resolving security descriptor.
 - Returns QuerySDDLReply.
-### datalocationsperkmipserver
-Get all data locations assigned to this KMIP Server.

-- There are 7 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - sortOrder - SortOrder: Sort order of result.
-    - kmipServerKeyAssignmentInfoSortBy - KmipServerKeyAssignmentInfoSortBy: The order to sort the KMIP server information.
-    - serverAddressArg - System.String: The URL address of the KMIP server.
-- Returns DataLocationsPerKmipServerConnection.
-### datalocationsperkmskeyvault
-Get all data locations assigned to this KMS Key Vault.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - kmsKeyVaultId - System.String: The ID of the KMS server instance.
-- Returns DataLocationsPerKmsKeyVaultConnection.
-### dataviewmetadata
-NG Alpha version report metadata.

-- There are 2 arguments.
-    - searchTerm - System.String: Search term to be used for testing all the report names.
-    - polarisReportsFilters - list of PolarisReportsFilterInputs: A list of filters for CustomReports.
-- Returns list of dataViewMetadatas.
 ### decryptexporturl
 Decrypt Export URL.